Discover more from Weekend Wisdom - Dan Isaacman

 0. Initial Idea

-If the idea is compelling enough to supersede the risks, you may decide to activate the thought.
+If the idea is compelling enough to supersede the risk, you decide to activate the thought.

 You imaginatively define what you will build/create and what medium you will use to see this idea through.